umbraco/UmbracoDocs/12/umbraco-vendr/core/key-concepts/pipelines.md

 The Pipelines feature provides an approach to insert additional steps into the process as pipeline tasks can be added or removed from the pipeline sequence.

-Where Pipelines is used, it allows an additional point at which developers can interject some custom logic, tweaking how Vendr works.
+Where Pipelines is used, it allows an additional point at which developers can interject some custom logic, tweaking how Umbraco Commerce works.

 Consider these use-case examples: